49Emin/Farsaj.az/README.md

 2. Open the `index.html` file in any modern web browser.

 ## 👨‍💻 About Me
-I am a 1st year student of Azerbaijan Oil and Industry University and my major is mechatronics and robotics engineering I am on the way to becoming a full stack developer
+I am a 1st year student of Azerbaijan State Oil and Industry University and my major is mechatronics and robotics engineering I am on the way to becoming a full stack developer